Jamcdonald120/Titancraft-Above-Wiki/Bosses/Dullahan.md

   }
 }
 ```

 ## **Location**
 The Dullahan is a boss on the [Island](../Islands/).
-They are ...
+He are ...

 *Picture of Arena*

 ## **Fight**
-Description of the fight...
+Dullahan is the only boss meant to be farmed.
+He is always avaliable to be spawned and will give a reward no matter how many times he is killed per day.
+However, the reward is only useful for turning in to special decorative mob heads such as the Tango Hermit party heads.

 *Picture of individual Boss*